freeipa/freeipa/1-server-install.rst

 more!

 To prepare for the next unit, exit the ``server`` SSH session (but do not shut the VM down).
+The next essential unit is `Unit 2: Enrolling client machines <2-client-install.rst>`_.

+Alternatively, if you would like to immediately install a replica server (essential for production deployments), you can take a detour to `Unit 7: Replica installation <7-replica-install.rst>`_.